henfee/Fintech101/lesson1 Are you ready.md

 ## Time

+You need Time Management to your course, because it's worth to do that.

-reading coding: 30 mins / day
+- Reading coding: 30 mins / day
-writing coding: 30 mins / day
+- Writing coding: 30 mins / day

 ## You